Pigpen cipher: Variants

 The core elements of this system are the grid and dots.
 Some systems use the X's, but even these can be rearranged.
 One commonly used method orders the symbols as shown in the above image: grid, grid, X, X. Another commonly used system orders the symbols as grid, X, grid, X. Another is grid, grid, grid, with each cell having a letter of the alphabet, and the last one having an "&" character.
 Letters from the first grid have no dot, letters from the second each have one dot, and letters from the third each have two dots.
 Another variation of this last one is called the Newark Cipher, which instead of dots uses one to three short lines which may be projecting in any length or orientation.
 This gives the illusion of a larger number of different characters than actually exist.

 Another system, used by the Rosicrucians in the 17th century, used a single grid of nine cells, and 1 to 3 dots in each cell or "pen".
 So ABC would be in the top left pen, followed by DEF and GHI on the first line, then groups of JKL MNO PQR on the second, and STU VWX YZ on the third.
 When enciphered, the location of the dot in each symbol (left, center, or right), would indicate which letter in that pen was represented.
 More difficult systems use a non-standard form of the alphabet, such as writing it backwards in the grid, up and down in the columns, or a completely randomized set of letters.

 The Templar cipher is a method claimed to have been used by the Knights Templar and uses a variant of a Maltese Cross.
 This is likely a cipher used by the Neo-Templars (Freemasons) of the 18th century, and not that of the religious order of the Knights Templar from the 12th-14th centuries during the Crusades.
 Some websites showing the Knights Templar cipher deviate from the original order of letters.
-Based on the Freemasons Document, the 1st, 3rd, 4th and 5th crosses assign the letters in clock-wise order starting at the top, the 2nd cross assigns the letters in a left, right, top, bottom order while the final cross assigns the letters in a bottom, top, right left order.
+Based on the Freemasons Document, the 1st, 3rd, 4th and 5th crosses assign the letters in clock-wise order starting at the top, the 2nd cross assigns the letters in a left, right, bottom, top order while the final cross assigns the letters in a bottom, top, right left order.